 You can find and catch ooblets out in the wild, or grow your own ooblets on your farm along with a variety of crops.
 Together, you and your ooblets will go on new adventures where you’ll battle trainers, have dance parties, and explore numerous islands.
 The game was previously set to be published under the Double Fine Presents label but is now being self-published by developer duo Glumberland with help from Popagenda.
 A look at the developer’s blog suggests a 2020 release is in the works.

 Developer: Meowza Games – Platform: Switch | PC

 Mineko’s Night Market is an adorable social sim/adventure game inspired by Animal Crossing that features vibrant environments and more cats than you’ve ever dreamed of.
 You play as a curious girl who’s still getting used to her new home on a charming Japanese-inspired island located near the base of a mountain.

 With an emphasis on story and exploration, the game sees you trying to uncover the island’s many secrets, including a mythological Sun Cat named Abe, who’s rumored to actually exist.
 When you’re not unraveling cat-god related mysteries, you’re tasked with running a shop, crafting goods, and taking care of even more cats.
 The game was initially slated for a 2019 release but has since been delayed until 2020.

 Developer: Robert Tatnell – Platform: PC

 Your essential Animal Crossing hobbies are all here: fishing, bug collecting, farming, interior decorating, you name it.
-However, the game also adds some refinements that AC fans have been craving for years, such as more customization options for furniture.
-Although the game is expected to drop the same year as New Horizons, the fact that it’s targeting PC audiences may appeal to anyone who doesn’t yet own a Switch.
+Yet, the game adds some refinements that AC fans have been craving for years, such as more customization options for furniture.
+Although the game is expected to drop the same year as New Horizons, the fact that it’s targeting PC audience may appeal to anyone who doesn’t yet own a Switch.